mblarsen/laravel-repository/README.md

     -   include relations (all blocked by default)
     -   deal with paging transparently
     -   order models by their props or their relations props (with no custom SQL)
+- 100% test coverage

+The goal of this package:

+1. Avoid boilerplate for paged, filtered, and sorted resources
+1. Let the client decided what to fetch in a safe way
+1. Separate controller logic from model logic
+1. Let you be in control of the query for special cases

+Practically the repository class is a mix between a query builder and a repository with emphasis on the retrieving stuff.

 This package includes one interfaces and three classes for you to build on: